-These elegant, golden delicious, cheesy pinwheels just may be one of the easiest appetizers to whip up!
+Deliciously elegant, golden, Cheesy French Pinwheels just may be one of the easiest appetizers you’ll whip up in your kitchen!

 Cheesy French Pinwheels

 - 1/2 Cup Country Dijon Whole Grain Mustard

 - 1 Tablespoon Fresh Rosemary Finely Chopped